Windows Terminal went generally available in May 2020, and since then, I've seen a lot of people utilise it as their go-to console for day-to-day use.

 Now that we have Windows Package Manager installed, we want to look at installing Windows Terminal.
 To do that, we need to open up a PowerShell window and then issue the command:

 winget search Terminal

-This will as the Windows Package Manager to search for all the software in it's repository that have the word Terminal in their name or metadata.
+This will enable the Windows Package Manager to search for all the software in its repository with the word Terminal in its name or metadata.

 We should get a list of options back.

 We are looking to install the stable version, but you can see that the Preview version is also available.